Brobin/tilde/README.md

 source tilde.sh
 ```

+You should probably also fix the `.gitconfig` user section so you aren't me...

 ![](http://i.imgur.com/cDaboYy.png)

 NOTE: Some of my aliases include some python scripts that require virtualenvs.
 To install the virtualenvs, run the following